Terahertz tomography: 3D holography

 The THz beam can be incorporated into 3D holography if the differentiation of each multiple scattered terahertz waves of different scattering orders is enabled.
 With both intensity and phase distribution recorded, the interference pattern generated by object light and reference light encodes more information than a focused image.
 The holograms can provide a 3D visualization of the object of interest when reconstructed via Fourier optics.
 However, it remains a challenge to obtain high quality images with this technique due to scattering and diffraction effects required for measurement.
 The high order scattering measurement usually results in poor signal to noise ratio (SNR).

 Fresnel lenses

 Fresnel lenses serve as a replacement for traditional refractive lenses with the advantages of being small and lightweight.
 As their focal lengths depend on frequencies, samples can be imaged at various locations along the propagation path to the imaging plane, which can be applied to tomographic imaging.

 Synthetic aperture processing (SA)

 Synthetic aperture processing (SA) differs from traditional imaging systems when collecting data.
 In contrast to the point-to-point measurement scheme, SA uses a diverging or unfocused beam.
 The phase information collected by SA can be adopted for 3D reconstruction.

 Terahertz computed tomography (CT)

 Terahertz computed tomography records both amplitude and spectral phase information when compared to X-ray imaging.
 Terahertz CT can identify and compare different substances while non-destructively locating them.

+Laser Feedback Interferometry

+Laser feedback interferometry (LFI) is a technique in which a portion of the laser’s emitted light is reflected back into the laser cavity after interacting with a target.
+This re-injected light interferes with the intracavity field, causing measurable changes in the laser’s output intensity or frequency.
+By analyzing these variations, information about the target’s displacement, surface profile, or optical properties can be extracted.
+In skin cancer imaging, LFI paired with quantum cascade lasers allows for precise, real-time detection due to its high sensitivity, inherent self-alignment, and ability to operate without the need for external detectors.